Peleda23/-100DaysOfCode/r1-log.md

 # #100DaysOfCode Log - Round 1 - [T.Murinas]

 The log of my #100DaysOfCode challenge.
-Started on [November 0, Friday, 2018].
+Started on [November 8, Friday, 2018].

 ## Log

 ### R1D1

-Started third atempt to do chalenge.
+Started third attempt to do challenge.
 This time try to finish.
 To more prepare to change a work to developers.
-Main goals learn as mush as posible JavaScript, css, sass, html, terminal, git and musch more.
-Now I am working on frontendentor html and css projects and on my javascript skills.
+Main goals learn as mush as possible JavaScript, css, sass, html, terminal, git and much more.
+Now I am working on (<https://www.frontendmentor.io)> html and css projects and on my javascript skills.

 ### R1D2

-I took a chalenge on www.frontendmentor.io to do a landing page.
+I took a challenge on (<https://www.frontendmentor.io)> to do a landing page.
 Made mobile version today.
 Used mainly sass and flex box no javascript.
-Now gona watch few videos about javascript.
+Now gonna watch few videos about javascript.

-###R1D3
+### R1D3

 Try to work today on my landing page project.
-Work didnt go smooth.
-And strated to work on my javascript skills.
+Work didn't go smooth.
+And started to work on my javascript skills.
 Downloaded some videos from frontendmasters about javascript.
 Sunday hard to code today.

-###R1D4
+### R1D4

 Today worked on landing page project.
 Started work on mobile version.
 Used flex box on mobile version.
-Didint work alot today.
+Didn't work a lot today.
 But still did some work.

+### R1D5

+Todays work was to finish landing page.
+Work is done.
+Had some problem with svg picture.
+But manage to find answer and fix it.
+Now I now new property like background-size.
+With it help I made sizes for svg and svg didn't repeated anymore.